 First and foremost, never purchase an email list.
 You’re not fooling ESPs, and even if you do manage to get your emails to these recipients’ inboxes, the lack of engagement, unsubscribes, and Spam complaints will decimate your email deliverability.
 Instead, use your marketing automation software to create landing pages and forms that result in promising leads.
 From there, curate a targeted list of prospects and customers and then segment those audiences to deliver the right messaging at the right time to produce the intended results.

-As more regulating bodies are instituting more sophisticated compliance laws (such as GDPR), it’s important that you’re sending only to recipients who have actively consented to receive your messages and those who are regularly engaging with them.
+Regulating bodies are instituting more sophisticated compliance laws (such as GDPR or CCPA).
+So it’s important that you’re sending only to recipients who have actively consented to receive your messages and those who are regularly engaging with them.
 Regularly review your email lists to check for interaction level and remove recipients who aren’t clicking on your emails or who have higher bounce rates.

-Another great benefit of marketing automation software is its ability to integrate with your organization’s CRM, helping create seamless connections throughout your MarTech stack.
-This also helps minimize costs while increasing productivity and revolutionizing the way you track and engage with prospects and customers throughout the sales cycle.
+Another great benefit of marketing automation software is its ability to integrate with your organization’s CRM.
+This helps create seamless connections throughout your MarTech stack.
+It also helps minimize costs while increasing productivity and revolutionizing the way you track and engage with prospects and customers throughout the sales cycle.
 Of course, certain platforms integrate better than others, but Act-On easily integrates with several of the most popular CRMs.

-The integration between your marketing automation platform and your CRM creates a world of lead management opportunities, but it can be a challenge for some organizations to take full advantage.
+The integration between your marketing automation platform and your CRM creates a world of lead management opportunities, but for some organizations this turns into one of the most stubborn marketing automation challenges.
 There are several reasons for this, but one of the most common is poor lead scoring.
 If marketing teams aren’t properly scoring and qualifying their leads, and then attributing those leads to a specific content source broken down by each marketing channel, then they aren’t able to segment and nurture those leads in a meaningful, effective way.

-You should sit down with your marketing and sales leadership teams to determine which actions are worth how many points, as well as the threshold for a prospect to qualify as a marketing qualified lead that can be passed to sales.
+You should sit down with your marketing and sales leadership teams to determine which actions are worth how many points.
+Then, figure out the threshold for a prospect to qualify as a marketing qualified lead that can be passed to sales.
 Make sure to base this discussion on the data you’re collecting around your inbound and outbound marketing efforts, the number of sales opportunities these actions are generating, and how much revenue is being created by each user interaction and piece of content.
-If you don’t have this exact information, you can proceed with a few assumptions, but be sure to update your campaigns for better tracking (see below) and then revisit the conversation within a few weeks or months — whenever you feel you have enough data to make more informed decisions about your lead scoring model.
+If you don’t have this exact information, you can proceed with a few assumptions.
+Be sure to update your campaigns for better tracking (see below).
+Then, revisit the conversation within a few weeks or months.
+Whenever you feel you have enough data to make more informed decisions about your lead scoring model.

 Another common lead management mistake involves lead follow-up, which is also related to lead scoring and qualification.
 Your sales reps shouldn’t be waiting to reach out to higher-intent leads, but if those leads aren’t properly identified, they aren’t even aware that they need to be accelerating their follow-up process.
 This means that regardless of how you set up your scoring, you need to be flagging actions that indicate high buyer intent.
 For example, a user clicking a Google Ad and downloading a thought leadership eBook on a topic related to your products and services probably shouldn’t be treated the same as a known persona completing a handraiser form on your website.

-It all comes down to lead prioritization, which is definitely achievable within most MarTech stacks, but you and your team need to be informed, intentional, and proactive when scoring, nurturing, and managing your prospects and leads.
-Get the right people involved to ensure accurate, purposeful lead scoring and also identify those behaviors that should immediately alert sales about a potential opportunity.
-Once you and your team have made those decisions, make sure to update your marketing automation platform and CRM accordingly and then test those updates to ensure accurate lead management.
+It all comes down to lead prioritization, which is definitely achievable within most MarTech stacks.
+You and your team need to be informed, intentional, and proactive when scoring, nurturing, and managing your prospects and leads.
+Get the right people involved to ensure accurate, purposeful lead scoring.
+Also, identify those behaviors that should immediately alert sales about a potential opportunity.
+Once you and your team have made those decisions, make sure to update your marketing automation platform and CRM accordingly.
+Then, test those updates to ensure accurate lead management.

-There are always hurdles to overcome when you implement new technology into your marketing tech stack, but the benefits of marketing automation far outweigh the challenges that you have to overcome to successfully implement a robust program.
+There are always hurdles to overcome when you implement new technology into your marketing tech stack.
+However, the benefits far outweigh the common challenges of marketing automation.